jannebor/dd_forecast/README.md

 ## Predicting probability of threat in Data Deficient species
 Numerous species of the IUCN Red List of Threatened Species are classified as Data Deficient.
 This code was used to predict probabilities of being threatened by extinction for Data Deficient species containing range map data available from the IUCN [spatial data download](https://www.iucnredlist.org/resources/spatial-data-download).

-The classifier can be applied for individual species on <https://ml-extinctionrisk.indecol.no/>.
+The classifier can be applied for individual species on <https://ml-extinctionrisk.indecol.no/> (beta version)

 ## Predictor data
 #### The following datasets need to be downloaded individually from third-party data sources: